daironirdp/django_react_todoList/README.md

 ## Additional information
 ---
 This project was deployed at python anywhere  for the backend endpoints and the frontend at and you can access to it through http://eqweqe.dasd.

-## License
----
-Si desconoces qué tipos de licencias existen y cuál es la mejor para cada caso, te recomendamos visitar la página https://choosealicense.com/.
+The code and configurations in the master branch are ready for production enviroment, but if you wish to test the application by your own, you should work in the development branch.